openvinotoolkit/openvino/docs/OV_Runtime_UG/Python_API_exclusives.md

 #### Setting Callbacks

-Another feature of `AsyncInferQueue` is ability of setting callbacks.
-When callback is set, any job that ends inference, calls upon Python function.
+Another feature of `AsyncInferQueue` is ability to setting callbacks.
+When callback is set, then any job that ends inference calls upon Python function.
 Callback function must have two arguments.
 First is the request that calls the callback, it provides `InferRequest` API.
-Second one being called "userdata", provides possibility of passing runtime values, which can be of any Python type and later used inside callback function.
+Second one, being called "userdata", provides possibility of passing runtime values.
+Those values can be of any Python type and later used inside callback function.

 The callback of `AsyncInferQueue` is uniform for every job.
 When executed, GIL is acquired to ensure safety of data manipulation inside the function.